Medicare Enrolled

 What this data tells you about Dr. Loseva

-Dr. Victoria Loseva is an endocrinology in Boca Raton, FL, with 13 years in practice.
+Dr. Victoria Loseva is an endocrinology specialist in Boca Raton, FL, with 13 years of NPI registration.
 Based on federal Medicare data, Dr. Loseva performed 24,976 Medicare services across 14,247 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Loseva received a total of $6,771 from 42 pharmaceutical and/or device companies across 382 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in endocrinology.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.